SRGSSR/pillarbox-apple/Sources/Player/Player.docc/ControlCenter.md

     @PageColor(purple)
 }

-The player supports AirPlay and can be integrated with the Control Center.
+Enable playback steering from the Control Center.

 ## Overview